camunda/camunda-docs-static/get-started/content/quick-start/service-task.md

 {{< img src="../img/modeler-step5.png" >}}

 Because we're modeling an executable process, we should give it an *ID* and set the `isExecutable` property to `true`.
-On the right hand side of the canvas, you find the properties panel.
+On the right-hand side of the canvas, you find the properties panel.
 When you click on empty space on the modeling canvas, the properties panel will display the properties of the process itself.

 First, configure an ID for the process.
 Type *payment-retrieval* in the property field *Id*.
-The property ID is used by the process engine as identifier for the executable process, and it's best practice to set it to a human-readable name.
+The property ID is used by the process engine as an identifier for the executable process, and it's best practice to set it to a human-readable name.

 Second, configure the Name of the process.
 Type *Payment Retrieval* in the property field *Name*.